crystalduran/electron-now-playing-widget/README.md

 ### Notes

-- The widget is a simple proof-of-concept and is not optimized for production use.
 - The app uses the Spotify Web API and requires authorization for accessing playback data.
 - The REDIRECT_URI in the app is set to spotify-desktop-controller://callback.
 Make sure it's configured in your Spotify Developer Dashboard as well.